Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Experiments

 \subsubsection{Results on MVTec-3D AD}

 Table~\ref{tab:iauroc} shows the quantitative image-level anomaly detection results and pixel-level anomaly localization results on the MVTec 3D-AD dataset.
 We compare our method TRD with several state-of-the-art 3D anomaly detection methods.

-TRD consistently outperforms all other methods in both I-AUC and PRO metrics, achieving an average I-AUC of 96.2\% and an average PRO of 97.7\%.
-Notably, TRD demonstrates superior performance in detecting and localizing anomalies across a wide range of categories, including some challenging categories such as Cookie and Peach.
+TRD consistently outperforms all other methods in both I-AUC and PRO metrics, achieving an average I-AUC of 98.4\% and an average PRO@30\% of 97.9\%.
+Notably, TRD demonstrates superior performance in detecting and localizing anomalies across a wide range of categories, including some challenging categories such as Foam.
 A subset of qualitative results on MVTec 3D-AD is provided in Fig.~\ref{fig:compare}, showing that our proposed TRD accurately localizes the anomaly regions.

+Comparing the two TRD variants in Table~\ref{tab:iauroc}, using surface normal maps as the 3D modality yields better performance than using depth maps, especially on categories with subtle surface variations such as Cable Gland, Foam, and Tire.
+Surface normals encode local surface orientation, which has a direct physical correspondence with the texture, edges, and shading cues an ImageNet-pretrained backbone is naturally sensitive to.
+Depth maps, in contrast, represent global geometric distances whose relation to local RGB features is more indirect.
+As a result, surface normal maps share more comparable feature patterns with RGB images under the shared backbone, which benefits the crossmodal mapping~\cite{li2025find} and allows TRD to better exploit complementary information between the two modalities.